Documentation Index Fetch the complete documentation index at: https://rustunnel.com/docs/llms.txt

 The main loop maintains two buffering maps to handle the race between two asynchronous events that must be correlated:

-pending_connsconn_idlocal_addrNewConnection arrived before the yamux stream
+Map Key Value Purpose pending_connsconn_idlocal_addrNewConnection arrived before the yamux streampending_streamsconn_idYamuxStreamyamux stream arrived before NewConnection

 When both halves arrive (in either order), a proxy task is spawned and both entries are removed.